-Bootsy's series Visitor was selected for Critical Mass Top 50 and her art images have appeared in numerous publications like, VOGUE, House & Garden, NPR, PDN, Lenscratch, Don’t Take Pictures, and Chinese Photographer Magazine.
+Holler currently lives and works in Los Angeles, CA. She has been recognized by the Society of Photographic Journalism.
+Been selected for Critical Mass Top 50.
+Her art images have appeared in numerous publications like VOGUE, House & Garden, NPR, PDN, Lucky Lenscratch, Fraction, and Chinese Photographer Magazine.
 Her seminal work is in the permanent collection of the Grammy Museum.
-In 2020 she was invited to exhibit her series Without Words at the Shanghai International Photo Festival.
-Her work has shown at many other institutions including Fotofever in Paris, The Griffin Museum of Photography, California Museum of Photography and The Center for Fine Art Photography.
-Recently she was awarded Best-of-Show at a juried exhibition at the Center for Photographic Art in Carmel, CA. Recently she published her second monograph TREASURES: objects I’ve known all my life, and is currently working on a new book.
+Recently she showed work at The Foley Gallery, NYC, and in 2020 she was invited to exhibit at the Shanghai International Photo Festival.
+She has hung art at Fotofever, Paris, The Griffin Museum of Photography, California Museum of Photography, and The Center for Fine Art Photography.
+She was awarded Best-of-Show at the Center for Photographic Art.
+In 2019 she published her second monograph, TREASURES: objects I’ve known all my life and is currently working on a new book.

-Most of all I want to show viewers the beauty in people and things they might otherwise ignore.
+Most of all, I want to show viewers the beauty in people and things they might otherwise ignore.
 In that sense, all my work is portraiture—an image that captures the essential personality or emotions of the subject.
-That happens when I make a personal connection to an environment, object, feeling or person.
+What happens when I make a personal connection to an environment, object, feeling, or person.
 I take pictures of what moves me and hope the audience can feel this in my work.
-It can also be a projection of how I want people to see me, an ideal idea of myself.
+It can also be a projection of how I want people to see me, an ideal view of self through the lens.

 Composition and balance are most important to me.
-With my background in textiles and fashion, I love to capture patterns, textures, and blocks of negative space.
+I love to capture patterns, textures, and blocks of negative space with my background in textiles and fashion.
 With color, My goal is to capture the actual emotion that color brings to a surrounding.
-If the environment is warm or cool to the eye, my impulse is to capture the look of that environment rather than "correcting" it.
-My goal is to always try to preserve the existing look and feel of a moment.
+If the environment is warm or cool to the eye, my impulse is to capture the look of that light rather than "correcting" it.
+I'm always trying to preserve the existing look and feel of a moment.

-My ideas come about organically, usually from an image, drawing or personal experience that triggers a full blown project.
+My ideas come about organically, usually from a vision, drawing, or personal experience that triggers a full-blown project.
 I feel like the best art happens when you're not thinking about "why"—just doing.
-The fewer restraints I put on myself the better the work.
-I play, plan and prepare for a shoot, but when the time comes I let my instincts guide me.
+I play, plan, and prepare for a shoot, but my instincts always guide me.